waves

 New energy can be produced from waste, and a whole new field of waste-to-energy (WTE) technologies have been developed to produce economically beneficial results in the process of waste management.

-New energy is energy produced on renewable sources or energy recovered from resources that are already spent and cannot be recovered in any other way or form, at least for now.
+Energy generated from renewable resources or energy recovered from resources that have already been used and cannot be used again, at least not right now, are considered new energy sources.
 WTE, also known as energy from waste, is the process of generating energy in the form of electricity and/or heat from the primary treatment of waste or the processing of waste into a fuel source.

 waste-to-energy